Customer-Focused Business Operations

 Customer-Focused Support for Asset Formation and Management

-The Bank of Yokohama has adopted a policy based on this Declaration, and is working on proposals for customer-oriented asset management.
-We disclose indicators related to the results of our customer-oriented asset management proposals.
+The Bank of Yokohama has adopted a policy based on the Declaration and is working to conduct customer-focused business operations in order to realize true benefits for customers.
+In addition, we disclose indicators related to the results of customer- focused asset development and management proposals.

 Furthermore, we have prepared an informative document entitled “Four Promises and Two Ideas” summarizing our approach to asset management based on the Declaration in an easy-to-understand manner and using it in asset management proposals and during follow-up.